 I dropped a roll of Fujicolor 200 and two SR44 batteries into my XA and got to shooting.
 The complainers, I quickly decided, must only be picking at nits.
 The rangefinder is remarkably easy to focus.
 The lens returned superb results.
 But I removed the A11 flash.
 I did want to carry the camera in my pocket, after all.

 Because of the need to set aperture and focus, the XA isn’t quite as instantly ready as its brother, the almost point-and-shoot XA2.
 But using either camera begins the same way: by sliding the clamshell open to reveal the lens.
 Be sure to do it by pressing against the ribs on top of the camera.

 At a skosh under eight ounces, it was easy to slip the XA into my pocket for a bicycle ride to Juan Solomon Park and its brand new playground.
 I can’t figure out what this piece of equipment is fun for, but I sure liked the subtle shadow it threw in the evening sunlight.
 The XA is an aperture-priority camera, meaning you set the aperture and the camera chooses a shutter speed based on what the light meter tells it.
 The XA can focus as close as 2.8 feet.
 I set the aperture wide, moved in close, and focused on the nearest blue disc, and got good sharpness up close and a creamy softness father away.

 The XA’s electronic shutter operates from 1/500 to 10 seconds.
 A display inside the viewfinder shows the shutter speed the camera mates to the aperture you choose.
-I set the lens to f/2.8 for this shot of my old friend, and it was bright enough out for a fast shutter.

 You can see several other photos in my Olympus XA gallery.